How to install a bathtub: An expert guide for DIYers

 4. Secure bath to wall

-He adds, “Alternatively, you can use a strong adhesive and sealant such as CT1 (like this CT1 Unique Sealant Construction Builders Standard Multi All Purpose Silicone from Amazon) between the wall and the edge of the bath.
+One way of doing this is by attaching wooden battens to the wall and using L shaped brackets to fix the bath to battens.
+Or, if the instructions say it's suitable, you could use a strong adhesive and sealant such as this CT1 Unique Sealant Construction Builders Standard Multi All Purpose Silicone from Amazon, between the wall and the edge of the bath.

 5. Seal the bath